apache/kudu/docs/design-docs/cfile.md

-Plain encoding for fixed-width (integer) types consists of the little-endian values, followed by a trailer containing two little-endian `uint32`s: the count of values, and the ordinal position of the cblock.
+Plain encoding for fixed-width (integer) types consists of the little-endian values, followed by a trailer containing two little-endian `uint32`s: the count of values, and the ordinal position of the block.

 Plain encoding for BINARY or STRING (variable-width) columns is laid out as
 follows: